 Once the peppers are well coated with toasty breadcrumbs, pop the poppers into the oven for 15-20 minutes, until the tops are well browned and bubbly, and the peppers are tender when pierced with a knife.Let them cool about 10-15 minutes before serving.

 I gotta say, I love these with hot sauce.
 My bestie and I taste tested these over some drinks in the yard, and she claimed they begged for hot sauce.

-The hot sauce is the perfect compliment to the rich steak and cheese combo, and helps bring out the flavor of the jalapeños.
-It’s the perfect bite.
-Just do it-with a sauce like Frank’s Red Hot.
-I don’t “put that s**t on everything,” but I put it on these.
+The hot sauce is the perfect compliment to the rich steak and cheese combo in these stuffed jalapeno peppers, and helps bring out the flavor of the jalapenos.
+It's the perfect bite.
+Just do it-with a sauce like Frank's Red Hot.
+I don't "put that s**t on everything," but I put it on these.
 And you should, too.

-If you make my Philly Cheesesteak Jalapeño Poppers, please be sure to leave me a comment!
+If you make my Philly Cheesesteak Baked Jalapeno Poppers, please be sure to leave me a comment!
 I would love to hear from you, and value your feedback!
 Lastly, if you make the recipe and love it, please tag me on Instagram!
 I love to see your photos!